francois-gm/go-kabk/go4-2021-2022-thesis-assignment/1-introductory/README.md

 - State of progress (you are here, you are at X%)

 ```
-Everything on the same level of hierarchy, and monochrome,
+Everything on the same level of hierarchy, and monochrome.
-almost archival yet there is a tone.
 Neither hard nor soft, but kind of impersonal.
 It’s kind of distilled, but it’s not about being straight to the point.
 It’s efficient yet it doesn’t provide with candies.